 Yale University, USA.
 May 1970

-Christmas Humphreys (1901—1983) was a British barrister and High Court judge.
-In 1924 he founded the Buddhist Society, a non-sectarian organisation of which he was President for nearly sixty years.
-His best-selling book, Buddhism (1962), possibly introduced more people to the Buddha and his teachings than any book since Edwin Arnold’s The Light of Asia (1879).
-His particular interest – and the theme of several other books – was Zen.
+Christmas Humphreys (1901-1983) was a British barrister and High Court judge.
+In 1924 he founded the Buddhist Society, a non-sectarian organisation of which he remained the President until his death.
+His best-selling book Buddhism, published in 1962, ‘probably introduced more people to the Buddha and his teachings than had any other book since the publication of Sir Edwin Arnold’s The Light of Asia in 1879’.
+His particular interest was Zen.

 This four-page letter, written to Sangharakshita when he was still living in Kalimpong, outlines the difficulties then current between the English Sangha Association and the Buddhist Society.
-Humphreys - or ‘Toby‘ as he was known to his friends - expresses his confidence in Sangharakshita as one of the few men capable of taking up the ‘difficult job’ of restoring harmony between them.
+Humphreys expresses his confidence in Sangharakshita as one of the few men capable of taking up the ‘difficult job’ of restoring harmony between them.